Many of the members at a group-process workshop, fall 2013, with added photos of some who weren’t present. Photo collage by Paul Berry.

 We are a group of Bay Area residents who are creating a cohousing community at 445 Calderon Avenue in Mountain View, CA. We’ll have a new “old-fashioned” neighborhood of upscale, energy-efficient condominiums and common facilities— homes that we’ve planned and designed ourselves to promote collaboration and community, in a convenient walkable downtown location.

-Construction should be completed Fall 2014
+Construction will be completed this year

 For other pictures of steps during construction as members and friends captured them, click Constr Pix.